 Posted in Sports, Platte canyon hs on Friday, March 15, 2013 3:29 pm. © Copyright 2013, TheFlume.com, Bailey, CO

-About the Route: Starting from the heart of Bailey, the race features over 45 miles of singletrack as it winds from Bailey through the Buffalo Creek Trail system and along the Colorado Trail to the South Platte to Deckers up Stony Creek Pass to Wellington Lake, and to a private meadow along the river - a new festival atmosphere for 2012!
+Starting from the heart of Bailey, the race features over 45 miles of singletrack as it winds from Bailey through the Buffalo Creek Trail system and along the Colorado Trail to the South Platte to Deckers up Stony Creek Pass to Wellington Lake, and to a private meadow along the river - an improved festival atmosphere for 2014!

 About the 2014 HUNDO: The USFS has provided us with a permit to allow for 250 select riders to participate in the 5th annual HUNDO this year, as well as another 150 to participate in the inaugural 50 mile race.
 The 2014 Bailey HUNDO is a charity race- with a minimum of $250.
 There are generous prizes this year to be distributed among the top finishers and top fundraisers.
 All tax deductible donations -minus race costs- will be allocated to assist our kid and trail centric organizations and to support the Bailey Trails development project.
 Goggle Earth View